 Rachael Blackmore is an Irish jumps jockey who rode Minella Times to victory in the 2021 Grand National becoming the first female ever to win the famous Aintree race.

-The classy jockey also coupled charisma with ruthless race riding to deliver six winners at Cheltenham in 2021, just one short of Ruby Walsh's record of seven victories in one meeting.
+The classy jockey built on her six winners at Cheltenham in 2021, just one short of Ruby Walsh's record of seven victories in one meeting.

-Five of Blackmore's six winners came aboard horses trained by County Waterford handler Henry De Bromhead with Champion Hurdle winner Honeysuckle arguably the best of her super six.
+Five of Blackmore's six 2021 Cheltenham winners came aboard horses trained by County Waterford handler Henry De Bromhead with Champion Hurdle winner Honeysuckle arguably the best of her super six.